mako-framework/docs/04_databases_sql/01_basics.md

 $rows = $connection->yield('SELECT * FROM `foo` WHERE `bar` = ?', [$bar]);
 ```

+> Note that when using MySQL you might have to configure PDO to use [unbuffered queries](http://php.net/manual/en/mysqlinfo.concepts.buffering.php) for this to work as expected.
+{.warning}

 The `Connection::column()` method executes a query and returns the value of the first column of the first row of the result set.

 ```